neocruiser/neocruiser.github.io/static/about.md

 permalink: /about/
 ---

-I am a scientist in the field of genetics studying the central players of, of course, `heredity`.
+I am a scientist, in the field of genetics.
+I quantify the molecular and cellular traits of heritability.

 I started in Lebanon.
 A country historically known for its cedar trees.
 With 75 mentions in the old testament or the memorable use of cedars at the grave-site of one of the fathers of modern genetics, the American Luther Burban.